andrii-minchekov/node_gallery/README.md

-Java-script Image gallery implementation using
-Nodejs, Express, Jade
+Image gallery implementation using Server side JavaScript, Nodejs, Express, Jade
 ===================
 @author a.minchekov.

 A ready to push on dotcloud Express app.

-Can be pushed to http://dotcloud.com